Pilning & Severn Beach Neighbourhood Plan

 The Neighbourhood Planning (General) Regulations 2012 came into force on the 6th April 2012.
 These regulations provide for local communities to be able to produce a Neighbourhood Plan (NP) for their local area, putting in place planning policies for the future development and growth of the neighbourhood.
 These policies have material weight when planning decisions are being made; they can help to resist unwanted development and to promote the type of development the community wishes to see.

+Although now in the latter stages of its work, the NPSG would welcome additional members or volunteers with appropriate skills, experiences or enthusiasm.
 If you would like to join the group or offer your services as a volunteer at any stage, please use the ‘contact us’ tab on this website.

 Pilning & Severn Beach Neighbourhood Plan Steering Group